wcohen/sediment/docs/pop.rst

 allows measurement of hardware events such as TLB misses and paths taken through code.

-The perf tool in recent kernels provides access to this data.
-It should be possible to provide information about which functions frequently call each other in code.
+The perf tool in recent kernels provides access to this data and it is possible to provide information about which functions frequently call each other in code.
 Current versions of GCC and Binutils in Linux have means of ordering the functions in an executable.